andregri/library-microservices/README.md

 - if I return an error different from `nil` in functions like `Make...Endpoint()`, then the `DecodeResponse` function is not called.
 Thus, I return a `nil` error and the response struct is filled with the error string.

+- multistage builds in Docker to reduce the number of identical layers.
+  Using interediate target layers.

+- testting.M in Go is used to wrap tests.
+It can be used to create resources before running the tests, close the resources after them.

+- makefile to better organize commands.